RetroReversing/retroReversing/pages/dreamcast/Chicken Run Source Code.md

 ---

+# Missing Files
+As with most leaked source code there are some missing files these are:
+* shinobi.h
+* sg_syhw.h

+---

 # C Game Source Code
 Some of the source code for the game Chicken Run has been available to the internet as part of a "Dreamcast source code" bundle.
 After extracting the archive we are presented with two folders, "simple model shell" and "cr".